Taking limits in topological recursion: Spectral curves, algebraic curves and normalisations

+The last case is when the bases of the two triangles coincide $[u,w] = [\tilde{u},\tilde{w}]$.
+In that case $T_v$ and $T_{\tilde{v}}$ have same middle slope $\mu$, and this datum determines uniquely the two other slopes of an elementary triangle (Lemma~\ref{le:FT}) with that middle slope, forcing $T_v = T_{\tilde{v}}$.
+Thus, (2) holds trivially in this case.
+This concludes the proof of (2).

-The last claim then follows by adding simultaneously all addible vertices to $\Delta$, one obtains an inscribed polygon strongly equivalent to $\Delta$, which by construction is the maximum (for the inclusion) among all inscribed polygons obtained from $\Delta$ by addition of vertices. \end{proof}
+The last claim then follows by adding simultaneously all addible vertices to $\Delta$.
+This gives an inscribed polygon strongly equivalent to $\Delta$, which by construction is the maximum (for the inclusion) among all inscribed polygons obtained from $\Delta$ by addition of vertices. \end{proof}

-We now return to the main subject of this section: whether global admissibility of spectral curves is preserved within strong equivalence classes.
-Our main result is the following theorem:
+We now return to the main subject of this section -- is global admissibility of spectral curves preserved within strong equivalence classes?
+Our main result is the following theorem.

 \begin{theorem}[Global admissibility is preserved in strong equivalence classes] Let $\mathfrak{C} = \{P(x,y) = 0\} \subset \mathbb{C}^2$ and $\mathfrak{C}' = \{ P'(x,y) = 0\} \subset \mathbb{C}^2$ be two irreducible nondegenerate affine curves whose Newton polygon belong to the same strong equivalence class, and we assume that the latter does not contain a long diagonal.
 Let $\mathcal{S}$ and $\mathcal{S}'$ be the corresponding compact spectral curves as in \cref{de:irredpc}.
 Then $\mathcal{S}$ is globally admissible if and only if $\mathcal{S}'$ is globally admissible. \end{theorem}